minvws/nl-kat-coordination/mula/docs/design.md

 #### C2 Container level:

-First we'll review how the `Scheduler` system interacts with its external services.
+First we'll review how the `Scheduler` system interacts and sits in between its external services.
+In this overview arrows from external services indicate how and why those services communicate with the scheduler.

 ```mermaid
 graph TB